 We work on three main areas:

-Bio-inspired Robot Swarms
+Bio-inspired Robot Collectives

-collective intelligence, swarm intelligence, multi-agent systems,
+collective intelligence, swarm intelligence, embodied intelligence,

-self-organization, amorphous computing, global-to-local programming
+self-organization, multi-agent systems, amorphous computing, global-to-local programming

-decentralized algorithms, distributed computing, stigmergy, implicit coordination
+decentralized coordination, distributed algorithms, stigmergy, implicit communication

-systems biology, social insects, multicellular systems
+systems biology, social insects, animal groups, multicellular systems